nygctech/hudson/docs/index.md

 <p align="justify ">
  Analysing such images is computationally intensive, thus the pipeline has parallel compute capability.
 It can be scaled over any computer cluster using the Slurm manager.
-Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
-Additionally, It makes use of GPUs or GPU nodes if avaiable for even quicker image processing and computation.
-The structure is defined in the next section.
+Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
 </p>

   ![Image](banner.png)